 As most open-source projects, pyLife is hosted on GitHub in the Bosch Research organization.
 To read the documentation, you can check out the documentation page.
 Jupyter notebooks that demonstrate the capabilities of pyLife are available for testing purposes.

+It will be interesting to see how the community develops and grows around this resource.
 Get in touch with us via our discussion page.
 Like every serious open-source project, we are welcome feedback and contributions.

 Let’s drive open source for mechanical engineering forward together.